AdobeDocs/experience-manager-65.en/help/sites-administering/ims-config-and-admin-console.md

 >[!NOTE]
 >
->For more information about the Adobe Identity Management Basics, including IDP configuration see the article [this page.](https://helpx.adobe.com/enterprise/using/set-up-identity.html)
+>For more information about the Adobe Identity Management Basics, including IDP configuration see the article about [Set up identity and Single Sign-On](https://helpx.adobe.com/enterprise/using/set-up-identity.html).
 >
->For more info about the Enterprise Administration and [!DNL Admin Console] see the article [this page](https://helpx.adobe.com/enterprise/managing/user-guide.html).
+>For more info about the Enterprise Administration and [!DNL Admin Console] see the [Welcome to the enterprise and teams admin guide](https://helpx.adobe.com/enterprise/managing/user-guide.html).

 ### Onboarding Users to the [!DNL Admin Console] {#onboarding-users-to-the-admin-console}